RVshare.com

 How to get to Petrified Forest National Park

-Although it’s in quite a remote location, Petrified Forest National Park is easy to access thanks to its proximity to I40, also known as historic Route 66.
-The highway runs directly adjacent to the park, and exits are well-marked with directive signage.
+Despite its remote location, driving to Petrified Forest National Park is easy via I-40, also known as historic Route 66.
+The highway runs right next to the park, with clearly marked exits and directional signs.

 FAQ Icon